SheaPan/Olist-E-Commerce-Data-Analysis-Project/reports/Analysis Writing Report/sales.md

 They allow instalments, which is preferred by Brazilian customers.
 Other methods offer less flexibility.

 **9. Main takeaway from sales analysis:**
 Sales are strong in key states and during seasonal peaks.
-Opportunities lie in under-served regions and preparing for high-demand periods.
+Opportunities lie in underserved regions and in preparing for high-demand periods.

 **10. Data limitations:**
-Dataset ends in 2018.
-Patterns are clear but current conditions may differ.
+The dataset ends in 2018.
+Patterns are clear, but current conditions may differ.
 Still, trends provide useful guidance for strategy.

 ---

----

 ## **Conclusion:**
 Olist exhibits strong e-commerce performance with concentrated regional revenue, predictable seasonal peaks, and clear product winners.
-Strategic geographic expansion, payment diversification, and targeted promotions will maximize growth potential while maintaining customer satisfaction.
+Strategic geographic expansion, payment diversification, and targeted promotions will maximise growth potential while maintaining customer satisfaction.